Kerr-McGee: Karen Silkwood

 It is alleged that Karen Silkwood was negligently or purposefully contaminated with plutonium while working at Kerr-McGee's Cimarron Fuel Fabrication Site and investigating safety violations at the plant.
 Her activism and November 1974 death were the subject of the 1983 film Silkwood.
 In a civil suit against Kerr-McGee by the Estate of Karen Silkwood, Judge Frank Theis told the jury, "If you find that the damage to the person or property of Karen Silkwood resulted from the operation of this plant, Kerr-McGee is liable."

 The jury rendered its verdict of $505,000 in damages and $10,000,000 in punitive damages.
 On appeal, the judgment was reduced to $5,000.
 In 1984, the U.S. Supreme Court restored the original verdict (Silkwood v.
 Kerr-McGee Corp., 464 U.S. 283 (1984)).
 The suit was headed for retrial when Kerr-McGee settled out of court in 1986 for $1.38 million, admitting no liability.
-Gerry Spence, the noted trial lawyer from Jackson Hole, Wyoming, represented the Karen Silkwood estate in this litigation.
+Gerry Spence, the noted trial lawyer from Jackson Hole, Wyoming, represented the Silkwood estate in this litigation.